esmith443/Unifi-Netflix-Bypass/README.md

 This is for users who want to access a Netflix account without purchasing an additional "Home Location"

+I will update the "Netflix Urls.txt" as I discover more.

 > [!IMPORTANT]
 > 1. This guide only works if both locations have a Unifi Cloud Gateway.
 > [Here](https://store.ui.com/us/en?category=all-unifi-cloud-gateways)